philipmat/discogs-xml2db/README.md

 *speedup* is many times faster than *classic* because it uses a different approach:

-1. The discogs xml dumps are first converted into one csv file per database table.
+1. The discogs XML dumps are first converted into one csv file per database table.
 2. These csv files are then imported into the different target databases (bulk load).
-   This is different from *classic* discogs-xml2db which loads records into the database one by one while parsing the xml file, waiting on the database after every row.
+   This is different from *classic* discogs-xml2db, which loads records into the database one by one while parsing the XML file, waiting on the database after every row.

 *speedup* requires less disk space than *classic* as it can work while the dump files are still compressed.
-While the uncompressed dumps for May 2020 take up 57GB of space the compressed dumps are only 8.8GB.
+While the uncompressed dumps for May 2020 take up 57GB of space, the compressed dumps are only 8.8GB.
 The dumps can be deleted after converting them to compressed CSV files (6.1GB).

-As many databases can import CSV files out of the box it should be easy to add support for more databases to discogs-xml2db *speedup* in the future.
+As many databases can import CSV files out of the box, it should be easy to add support for more databases to discogs-xml2db *speedup* in the future.

 ### Database schema changes